-For the greatest eye comfort, ask Dr. Timothy S. Gibbons for customized computer glasses, which feature mildly tinted lenses that filter out blue light.
+For the greatest eye comfort, ask Dr. Jeffrey C. Johnson for customized computer glasses, which feature mildly tinted lenses that filter out blue light.
 These can be made with or without prescription vision correction, for the benefit of those with 20/20 vision or contact lens wearers, though many people with contacts actually prefer to have alternative eyewear to use when their lenses become dry and uncomfortable from extended screen time.

 Artisan Optics can help you choose from a vast array of effective optical lenses and lens coatings to relieve the effects of digital eye strain.

 When staring at a digital device people tend to blink up to 66% less often, and often the blinks performed during computer work are only partial which aren’t as effective at keeping the eyes moist and fresh feeling.
 Making a conscious effort to blink more while working or watching can prevent dryness and irritation.